ADULT DEPENDANT RELATIVE VISA

-What are the main eligibility requirements for an Adult Dependent Relative visa?
+What are the main eligibility requirements for an Adult Dependant Relative visa?

-In order to qualify for an Adult Dependent Relative visa you will need to satisfy UK Visas and Immigration that:
+In order to qualify for an Adult Dependant Relative visa you will need to satisfy UK Visas and Immigration that:

 - You are the parent aged 18 years or over, grandparent, brother or sister aged 18 years or over or son or daughter aged 18 years or over of a person who is in the UK and that person is over 18 and either a British citizen, settled in the UK or a person with refugee leave or humanitarian protection status;